10. Execution threads

 }

-- Line 24: The thread executing the [Main] method terminates.
+- line 24: the thread executing the [Main] method terminates.

 The results are as follows:

-These results are very informative:
+These results are highly instructive:

-// end of main
+// end of hand

-Console.WriteLine("End of thread " + main.Name);
+Console.WriteLine("Fin du thread " + main.Name);

 // stop all threads